Merkel presses over migration as 'European solution' fails

 Merkel opposes the idea by the CSU as it would mean rigid border controls inside Schengen.
 That would have a knock-on effect on other EU states, hit cross-border business and travel.

-The Sunday talks, convened just days before a full EU summit on June 28-29, will produce no entirely new solutions and the bloc will go on pushing to curb arrivals.
-But working with countries such as Tunisia or Niger is complicated, slow and costly.
+The Sunday talks are unlikely to produce new solutions and the EU will go on pushing to curb arrivals even though working with countries from where many of the migrants set out on their journey, like Tunisia or Niger is complicated, slow and costly.

-What Merkel needs sooner are deals to stop migrants from trekking north, as well as an agreement that the coastal states would take back people who make it to German soil against EU rules.
+Merkel needs deals to stop migrants from trekking north, as well as an agreement that the coastal states would take back people who make it to Germany against EU rules.

 Conte said such secondary movements would not be a problem if other EU states help Italy more in dealing with arrivals.
 Rome on Sunday separately criticized Malta for refusing to take in a rescue ship with over 230 migrants.

-Additional reporting by Jan Strupczewski, Peter Maushagen and Gabriela Baczynska in Brussels, Stephen Jewkes in Rome, Andrea Shalal in Berlin, Writing by Gabriela Baczynska, Editing by Andrew Bolton/Keith Weir
+Additional reporting by Jan Strupczewski, Peter Maushagen and Gabriela Baczynska in Brussels, Stephen Jewkes in Rome, Andrea Shalal in Berlin, Writing by Gabriela Baczynska, Editing by Andrew Bolton/Keith Weir/David Evans